ipfs-inactive/blog/src/6-distributions/index.md

 - Add more products, like [`ipget`](https://github.com/noffle/ipget) (already in the works).
 - Host more screenshots of the tools directly in the Distributions page.
 - Import binaries more intelligently in order to enhance change of deduplication.
+- Add the software license (usually MIT) to each distribution.

 ## Contribute